programmer-ke/data-playground/README.md

 Note that Spark is configured in standalone mode by default so it is not dependent on Yarn.
-To make Spark run with Yarn as the resource manager, change the value of `spark_master` in [vars.yml](vars.yml) to `yarn` and run `vagrant up --provision` again, shutting down spark standalone with `./spark/sbin/stop-all.sh` if it is running.
+To make Spark run with Yarn as the resource manager, change the value of `spark_master` in [vars.yml](vars.yml) to `yarn` and shut down spark standalone if it is already running with `./spark/sbin/stop-all.sh`.

 To shut down the local cluster, run `vagrant halt`.
 To delete all the resources associated with the cluster, run `vagrant destroy`.